 Here is your quick guide to Japanese cooking techniques.
-We break down the main 4 basics that are integral to Japanese cuisine, so you’re be ready to amp up your kitchen skills.
+We break down the four basics integral to Japanese cuisine, so you’re ready to amp up your kitchen skills.

 Japanese cuisine Washoku (和食) has a distinctive culinary style all of its own.
-The cooking is simple; no complicated processes, no heavy sauces, fiery spices, or fragrant herbs.
-All seek to preserve the natural flavors, textures, colors, and nutrients of the produce.
+The cooking is simple: no complex processes, heavy sauces, fiery spices, or fragrant herbs.
+All seek to preserve the produce’s natural flavors, textures, colors, and nutrients.

-Mastering the cooking techniques are fundamental for making good Japanese food at home.
+Mastering the cooking techniques is fundamental for making good Japanese food at home.
 Once you’re armed with the basic know-how, you can easily recreate Japanese food at home with locally sourced ingredients.